Lake Tahoe Fall Colors

 Taylor Creek Visitor Center

 A paved path winds through the meadow and forest along Taylor Creek, featuring interpretive signs and a visitor information center to help educate as well as inspire.
-Bonus: The weekend of October 5 and 6 is the annual Fall Fish Fest.
-Celebrate the annual fall migration of the Kokanee salmon with family-friendly activities, education, and wildlife sightings.
+Bonus: The annual fall migration of the Kokanee salmon takes place beginning early October.
 From South Lake Tahoe, take Highway 89 north approximately 3 miles.
 Turn right at the Visitor Center entrance just past the Tallac Historic Site.

 Lam Watah Trail/Rabe Meadow

 This has become my go-to trail for a lunchtime dog walk or a pre-work morning run.
 The paved bike path offers easy access, and the network of dirt trails provides fun options to explore the area.
 Pack a picnic, take a long walk through the trees to the Nevada Beach shoreline.
 From South Lake Tahoe, take Highway 50 east toward Stateline approximately 5 miles.
 Turn left on Kahle drive and then park in the lot on the right.

 Whether you make this an afternoon drive or a day-long hike, the Hope Valley area provides some of the best fall foliage around.
 Drive From South Lake Tahoe, take Highway 50 toward Echo Summit approximately 5 miles.
 Turn left at Highway 89 south and continue over Luther Pass to Pickett's Junction approximately 10 miles.

 Looking for more fall colors around Lake Tahoe?

 - US Forest Service | Guide to Fall Color in the Lake Tahoe Basin

 - Blog | Fall colors around Lake Tahoe

 - Blog | More fall colors around Lake Tahoe